Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Introduction

 \textbf{Our contributions}.
-Inspired by the strong theoretical guarantees of REBEL in terms of sample efficiency and simplicity, we introduce \emph{DRO–REBEL}, a family of robust REBEL updates for RLHF under distributional shifts, and make the following advances: \begin{enumerate} \item \textbf{Unified robust updates via duality.} We extend REBEL to type-$p$ Wasserstein, KL, and $\chi^2$ ambiguity sets.
-In each case the robust update admits a closed-form dual reformulation that reduces to a single relative–reward regression step, preserving REBEL’s scalability and avoiding heuristic stabilizers. \item \textbf{Sharper slow-rate guarantees.} Under standard linear-reward and log-linear policy assumptions with a data-coverage condition, we prove an $O(n^{-1/4})$ estimation error for all DRO–REBEL variants.
-By replacing logistic links with linear regression, we remove hidden exponential curvature factors and tighten constants compared to prior DRO-DPO analyses \citep{xu2025distributionallyrobustdirectpreference, mandal2025distributionally}.
-The strong-convexity modulus depends only on the coverage constant $\lambda$ and step size $\eta$, rather than Bradley–Terry curvature as in WDPO/KLDPO. \item \textbf{Minimax-optimal fast rates.} To the best of our knowledge, we provide the first proof that DRO-based LLM alignment under preference shift attains the parametric \(O(n^{-1/2})\) rate, matching non-robust RLHF in benign regimes via a localized Rademacher complexity argument.
-Applying the same machinery to WDPO and KLDPO yields $O(n^{-1/2})$ estimation rates, improving upon the $O(n^{-1/4})$ bounds reported in prior DRO–DPO theory \citep{xu2025distributionallyrobustdirectpreference, mandal2025distributionally}. \item \textbf{Radius–coverage trade-off.} We prove that no fixed radius can both maintain nonvanishing coverage of the true distribution and uniformly deliver the parametric \(O(n^{-1/2})\) rate.
-That is, requiring coverage yields an \(O(n^{-1/4})\) worst-case rate.
-We visualize this frontier in simulation, and to the best of our knowledge, this is the first such characterization in LLM alignment. \item \textbf{Extensive empirical validation.} We evaluate on (i) a controlled Emotion Alignment task \citep{saravia-etal-2018-carer}, (ii) a large-scale ArmoRM multi-objective setting \citep{wang2024interpretablepreferencesmultiobjectivereward}, (iii) a zero-shot \emph{HH–RLHF} domain-adaptivity evaluation \citep{bai2022traininghelpfulharmlessassistant}, and (iv) a \emph{radius–coverage/convergence} study in a Gaussian-mixture simulator that trains a log-linear policy under group-level $\chi^2$–DRO.
-The first two replicate the benchmarks of \citet{xu2025distributionallyrobustdirectpreference} for direct comparison, the third is out-of-domain adaptivity to a popular dataset benchmark, and the fourth isolates the statistical trade-off between ambiguity radius, coverage, and estimation error and empirically validates the Pearson/Wilson–Hilferty calibration $\varepsilon_n=\chi^2_{K-1,\alpha}/n$ with the $K$ groups. \end{enumerate}
+Inspired by the strong theoretical guarantees of REBEL in terms of sample efficiency and simplicity, we introduce \emph{DRO–REBEL}, a family of robust REBEL updates for RLHF under distributional shifts, and make the following advances: \begin{enumerate} \item \textbf{Sharp slow-rate guarantees.} Under standard linear-reward and log-linear policy assumptions with a data-coverage condition, we prove an $\widetilde{\mathcal{O}}(\sqrt{d/n})$ bounds on squared parameter error for all DRO–REBEL variants.
+By replacing logistic links with linear regression, we remove hidden exponential curvature factors and tighten constants compared to prior DRO-DPO analyses \cite{xu2025distributionallyrobustdirectpreference, mandal2025distributionally}.
+The strong-convexity modulus depends only on the coverage constant $\lambda$ and step size $\eta$, rather than Bradley–Terry curvature as in WDPO/KLDPO. \item \textbf{Minimax-optimal fast rates.} To the best of our knowledge, we provide the first proof that DRO-based LLM alignment under preference shift attains the parametric \(\widetilde{\mathcal{O}}(d/n)\) rate, matching non-robust RLHF in benign regimes via a measurable selection reduction to empirical risk minimization (ERM) and localized Rademacher complexity argument.
+Applying the same machinery to WDPO and KLDPO yields $\widetilde{\mathcal{O}}(d/n)$ estimation rates, improving upon the $\widetilde{\mathcal{O}}(\sqrt{d/n})$ bounds reported in prior DRO–DPO theory \cite{xu2025distributionallyrobustdirectpreference, mandal2025distributionally}. \item \textbf{Extensive empirical validation.} We evaluate on (i) a controlled Emotion Alignment task \cite{saravia-etal-2018-carer}, (ii) a large-scale ArmoRM multi-objective setting \cite{wang2024interpretablepreferencesmultiobjectivereward}, and (iii) a zero-shot \emph{HH–RLHF} domain-adaptivity evaluation \cite{bai2022traininghelpfulharmlessassistant}.
+The first two replicate the benchmarks of \cite{xu2025distributionallyrobustdirectpreference} for direct comparison, the third is out-of-domain adaptivity to a popular dataset benchmark.
+Empirically, DRO-REBEL demonstrates superior performance in maintaining alignment across preference shifts and generalizing to unseen objectives. \end{enumerate}